-- Old Providers Building potential to have a social enterprise alongside a private enterprise (anchor tenant) with both generating foot-fall for Longford Town Centre - ➤ Longford must have a Family Resource Centre to support the entire community, including the traveller community, asylum seekers and refugees that are resident in the area, people are coming to the country with little or no support and are finding it difficult to settle into the community and other minority groups.
+- Old Providers Building potential to have a social enterprise alongside a private enterprise (anchor tenant) with both generating foot-fall for Longford Town Centre - Longford must have a Family Resource Centre to support the entire community, including the traveller community, asylum seekers and refugees that are resident in the area, people are coming to the country with little or no support and are finding it difficult to settle into the community and other minority groups.
 A Family Resource Centre could help these people and help Longford discover what skill sets they have that would be of benefit to the town, their social and emotional well being is important as they are residents in the community.
-It could provide practical help, e.g. Doctors, Teachers, Journalists, Engineers and other professionals without European recognised certification or qualification to gain these and enter the labour market - Concerns that the wider national tensions relating to the inflow of foreign nationals and their integration into local communities could become a barrier to social cohesion in Longford Town; the provision of shared community space (or hub) which provides a range of services and activities in the Town Centre can play a major part in addressing this potential risk to community relations in Longford - Need for a 'drop in' youth café providing safe social space and information to support young people who need 'their own space' - Provision of a youth safe social space near Garvey's Lane would help alleviate loitering on streets (due to shops and food outlets) and make for a safer environment for everyone.

-- Need for a range of social mobility programmes and courses to be delivered from a shared community hub to support better levels of social cohesion and integration for migrants and socially excluded people and groups in Longford Town - Need for a Community hub/house to support and inform 'marginalised' communities located alongside Little/Great Water Street.
+It could provide practical help, e.g. Doctors, Teachers, Journalists, Engineers and other professionals without European recognised certification or qualification to gain these and enter the labour market - Need for a 'drop in' youth café providing safe social space and information to support young people who need 'their own space' - Provision of a youth safe social space near Garvey's Lane would help alleviate loitering on streets (due to shops and food outlets) and make for a safer environment for everyone. - Need for a Community hub/house to support and inform 'marginalised' communities located alongside Little/Great Water Street.
 There aren't any Direct Support Provision Centres near that area of the town.
-The 'Roma community' need 'on the ground' support close to where most of their community reside - Need for a Hub or support facility for homeless people, there should be at least somewhere to shower and receive food. - > Great Water Street could be a location for a community house in the town to support families, 'meet them where they are at' - > A designated area /space for Men's Shed to help alleviate isolation that provides social Inclusion/integration and connectivity for men and provision of intergenerational, health & wellbeing projects and programmes. - A 'Hens Shed' (the same concept as Men's Shed) for ladies located in a hub or as a 'stand-alone' project (perhaps in a repurposed vacant/derelict building) - Create a Social Supermarket.
+The 'Roma community' need 'on the ground' support close to where most of their community reside

+- > Need for a Hub or support facility for homeless people, there should be at least somewhere to shower and receive food. - > Great Water Street could be a location for a community house in the town to support families, 'meet them where they are at' - > A designated area /space for Men's Shed to help alleviate isolation that provides social Inclusion/integration and connectivity for men and provision of intergenerational, health & wellbeing projects and programmes. - > A 'Hens Shed' (the same concept as Men's Shed) for ladies located in a hub or as a 'stand-alone' project (perhaps in a repurposed vacant/derelict building) - Create a Social Supermarket.
 There are some excellent models to copy best practice from.
 These provide practical support through cheaper food products and practical advice on how to manage debt advice services without judgement